LukeNK/n-week-project/README.md

 We got to do something about this...

 ## Dynamic referencing
-To use dymaic referencing, you must first define a figure / an equation with an HTML ID.
+To use dymaic referencing, you must first define an equation / a table with an HTML ID (figures will be automatically assigned an ID using their filenames).
 Then you can simply use anchor to refer to it:
 ```html
 <a href="#eq-m-define"></a>
 ```